-17. In 2017 there was a total of 118 heterosexual cases reported, which accounted for about one-fifth of all reported HIV cases.
-(Box 2.5(a)) The proportion of heterosexual cases among all reported HIV cases dropped from its peak of 71% in 1998 to 33% in 2008 and further to 17.3% in 2017.
-In recent years, however, the female heterosexual cases rose slightly faster than the male cases, resulting in a gradual increase of female to male ratio for heterosexual cases from 0.5:1 in 2004 to 1.07:1 in 2017.
-The median age of heterosexual cases in 2017 was 42 for female and 47 for male respectively.
-In 2017, heterosexual male cases were mainly Chinese (70.2%) whereas Chinese accounted for 44.3% only for female heterosexual cases.
+17. In 2018 there was a total of 144 heterosexual cases reported, which accounted for about one-fourth of all reported HIV cases.
+(Box 2.5(a)) The proportion of heterosexual cases among all reported HIV cases dropped from its peak of 71% in 1998 to 33% in 2008 and was 23.1% in 2018.
+In recent years, however, the female heterosexual cases rose slightly faster than the male cases, resulting in a gradual increase of female to male ratio for heterosexual cases from 0.5:1 in 2004 to 0.95:1 in 2018.
+The median age of heterosexual cases in 2018 was 41.5 for female and 44 for male.
+In 2018, heterosexual male cases were mainly Chinese (67.6%) whereas Chinese accounted for 34.3% only for female heterosexual cases.

-18. STI caseload statistics from Social Hygiene Clinics is an important component of the local HIV surveillance programme as the presence of STI is an indicator of high risk sexual behaviors which also increase the risk of acquiring or transmitting HIV.
-In 2017, 16.2% of reported cases were referred from Social Hygiene Clinics.
-The consistent condom use rate among heterosexual men attending Social Hygiene Clinics with commercial / casual partners in the past 3 months in 2017 was 52.7%, which slightly increased as compared with 45.7% in 2016.
-This condom use rate has remained at around 50% in the past years (Box 5.4(a)).
-Moreover, more than one third of the STI cases were asymptomatic, which may delay the diagnosis and the link to appropriate medical care.
-(Box 4.5) The HIV prevalence of Social Hygiene Clinic attendees has remained stable in recent few years, being 0.429% in 2017.
-(Box 3.2) The total number of STI cases in Social Hygiene Clinics also remained relatively stable in the past few years, with an aggregate of 12,933 cases in 2017.
-(Box 4.1 and Box 4.2)

-19. The level of consistent condom use observed among those attending AIDS Counseling and Testing Service (ACTS) decreased from 80.2% in 2016 to 74% in 2017 for commercial partners and from 65.2% in 2016 to 62.3% in 2017 for commercial / causal partners.
+- 18. STI caseload statistics from Social Hygiene Clinics is an important component of the local HIV surveillance programme as the presence of STI is an indicator of high risk sexual behaviours.
+In 2018, 14.4% of reported cases were referred from Social Hygiene Clinics.
+The consistent condom use rate among heterosexual men attending Social Hygiene Clinics with commercial / casual partners in the past 3 months in 2018 was 51.5%, comparable to the rates in previous years.
+(Box 5.4(a)) Moreover, more than one third of the STI cases were asymptomatic, which may delay the diagnosis and the link to appropriate medical care.
+(Box 4.5) The HIV prevalence of Social Hygiene Clinic attendees has remained stable in recent few years, being 0.379% in 2018.
+(Box 3.2) The total number of STI cases in Social Hygiene Clinics also remained relatively stable in the past few years, with an aggregate of 11,667 cases in 2018.
+(Box 4.1 and Box 4.2) - 19.
+The level of consistent condom use observed among those attending AIDS Counseling and Testing Service (ACTS) decreased slightly from 74% in 2017 to 71.4% in 2018 for commercial partners and from 62.3% in 2017 to 58.4% in 2018 for commercial / causal partners.
 (Box 5.4(a))

-New HIV infection among drug users remained low but significant risk behaviors were reported
+New HIV infection among drug users remained low but significant risk behaviours were reported